xcat2/confluent-docs/docs/configureconfluent.md

 ## Using Confluent without xCAT

-In confluent, configuration is organized as attributes on nodes.
+In confluent, configuration is organized as [attributes]({{site.baseurl}}/documentation/nodeattributes.html) on nodes.
 The attributes may be directly configured on a node or inherited from a group.
 Values may be a straightforward string or an expression as documented in the [attribute expressions]({{ site.baseurl }}/documentation/attributeexpressions.html) documentation.

 To get started, it is suggested to use the `everything` group to set universal attributes.
-Usually a cluster uses the same username/password across the IMMs.
+The `everything` group automatically exists and all defined nodes are automatically placed into it, in addition to manually specified and created groups Usually a cluster uses the same username/password across the XCCs (xClarity Controllers).
 In such a case, it is suggested to set this data as attributes on the `everything` group:

-	nodegroupattrib everything bmcuser=USERID bmcpass=$YOURPASSWORD console.method=ipmi
+	nodegroupattrib everything console.method=ipmi

-If wanting to use the autodiscovery features, you may wish to opt into the less strict discovery policy `permissive,pxe`.
-The `permissive` policy instructs confluent to take a node discovery at face value if there is no known TLS certificate.
-Adding `,pxe` further relaxes the policy to allow
-MAC and UUID gathering from PXE requests, but does not allow replacing out of band devices that conflict weth stored TLS certificates as `open` would:

-	nodegroupattrib everything discovery.policy=permissive,pxe
+	nodegroupattrib everything -p bmcuser bmcpass

+The `nodeattrib` and `nodegroupattrib` command can either accept key=value or -p key key format.
+The former allows fully non-interactive use, while the latter prompts interactively to prevent the username and password from being inadvertently on screen or stored in your shell history.

 From there, adding a specific node using values from the group `everything` combined with node specific attributes could involve the following:

-	nodedefine n3 bmc=n3-imm
+	nodedefine n3 bmc=n3-xcc

-Note that a complete list of attributes that may be set can be found  in [Node attributes]({{ site.baseurl }}/documentation/nodeattributes.html)

 Another common task is to create a custom group, with particular meaning to a specific environment.
-For example:
+For example, here is creating a custom group called `rack1` and using the expression syntax to append '-xcc' to the end of the nodename to use as the XCC address:

 	nodegroupdefine rack1 location.rack=1
-	nodegroupdefine compute bmc={nodename}-imm
+	nodegroupdefine compute bmc={nodename}-xcc

 These groups, like the `everything` group can hold any attribute, and may also use expressions or normal values.
 The process to create a node can include these groups: